-The State of New Mexico has not yet authorized the federal/state partnership long-term care insurance program that was established by the federal Deficit Reduction Act of 2005 (DRA).
+In August of 2019 The State of New Mexico implemented the federal/state partnership long-term care insurance program that was established by the federal Deficit Reduction Act of 2005 (DRA).
 This gave the states the ability to set up long-term care partnership insurance policies in order for consumers to protect additional assets if they have a qualified policy in place.
-The state has required insurance agents to take special training for the partnership program once it becomes law in New Mexico.
-It is expected that the state will have an active partnership program in place at some point.

-Once approved, the New Mexico Long-Term Care Partnership Program will provide residents of the state with dollar-for-dollar asset protection when they purchase a qualified partnership qualified Long-Term Care Insurance policy.
+The New Mexico Long-Term Care Partnership Program provides residents of the state with dollar-for-dollar asset protection when they purchase a qualified partnership qualified Long-Term Care Insurance policy.

-Most states have reciprocity with other states' long-term-care partnership programs.
-While New Mexico does not, at the moment, have an active program it has indicated it will offer reciprocity once it has the program in place.
+Most states have reciprocity with other states' long-term-care partnership programs including New Mexico.
 This means if you move from or to New Mexico your partnership asset protection follows you as well.

 For more information about the Medicaid program visit www.medicaid.gov.